PubInv/PubInv-License-Guidelines/README.md

 ## Overrides

 A specific repo may specify a different policy.
 Individual files or works may override this general policy.
 If a file does not have a license, please assume either the repo license or this general policy.

-A## ssignment of Copyright
+## Assignment of Copyright
-Public Invention volunteers are expected to assign the copyright of work done on Public Invention projects to Public Invention so that in a copyright dispute there is a single copyright holder (Public Invention.)
+Volunteers are expected to assign the copyright of work done on Public Invention projects to Public Invention so that in a copyright dispute there is a single copyright holder (Public Invention.)
 Public Invention will continue to attribute the work to original author where feasible.

 ## License for these Guidelines